ChotoTheBright/Chocolate-Quake/README.md

 # Chocolate-Quake
-Publication of the Visual Studio 2019+ Build of Quake
+Publication of the Visual Studio 2019+ Build of Quake, originally known as "Handmade Quake" by Philip Buuck.

 Project was rebuilt using Visual Studio 2019 and 2022.
 This compile was done on a PC using the full set of C++ tool packages available from Visual Studio, though the only required package is the default "Desktop Development with C++" workload.
 Once the repo has been downloaded or cloned, the Visual Studio Solution can be found in the WinQuake\HandmadeQuake folder.